-If you have difficulty bending down, you may find that your toilet is too low.
+If you have difficulty bending down or sitting, you may find that your toilet is too low.

 Some options that may help: